PieceMaker/rebel-actuary-blog/pages/_posts/dont-forget-grub.md

 grub rescue>
 </highlight-code>

-Uh oh, I forgot that Grub was handling the dual-boot and lived on the Linux partition.
+Uh oh, I forgot that GRUB was handling the dual-boot and lived on the Linux partition.
 What to do?

 A quick Google search resulted in
 [an article](https://www.partitionwizard.com/partitionmagic/error-no-such-partition.html) that covers just this issue.